A new Franchising Code of Conduct was introduced on 1 April 2025. Some rules in the new code apply from 1 November 2025.

 There are rules in place to make sure your business treats customers fairly when they purchase goods or services from you.

 Do you run a small business or advise small businesses?
-Keep up with all the latest news and events by joining the ACCC’s Small Business Information Network (SBIN).
+Keep up with all the latest news and events by joining our information networks.

 Codes of conduct